Telepact/telepact/README.md

 largely not observed in practice due to the accessibility tax it would incur on both servers and clients.

-## Why jAPI?
+## Why uAPI?

-jAPI takes all of the strengths of REST, gRPC, and GraphQL and combines them into a simple but careful design.
+uAPI takes all of the strengths of REST, gRPC, and GraphQL and combines them into a simple but careful design.
 It is built, first and foremost, on JSON with transport agnosticism to maximize accessibility to clients that want to integrate using only the native JSON and networking capabilities of their preferred programming language and/or industry standard library.
 It achieves type safety through built-in server-side validation against a server-defined API schema, complete with typing options that allow for modeling all common programming data types.
-And then from that baseline, jAPI critically allows clients to upgrade their experience as deemed appropriate by the client, optionally using:
+And then from that baseline, uAPI critically allows clients to upgrade their experience as deemed appropriate by the client, optionally using:

-- jAPI client libraries that help facilitate crafting of jAPI messages
+- uAPI client libraries that help facilitate crafting of uAPI messages
 - Generated code for further increased type safety
 - A built-in binary serialization protocol for optimized efficiency
 - A built-in mechanism to omit fields from responses for optimized efficiency

-These client features are built-in via the jAPI library used by the server, such that all of these features are available to the client automatically, without any configuration by the server.
+These client features are built-in via the uAPI library used by the server, such that all of these features are available to the client automatically, without any configuration by the server.